 Lighting & Heating: Lighting is another way to create a pleasing atmosphere in your space.
-Using soft lighting as opposed to overhead florescent can really change the feel of a studio.
-Also don’t forget to do a temperature check.
+Using soft lighting as opposed to overhead fluorescent can really change the feel of a studio.
+Also, don’t forget to do a temperature check.
 Many industrial buildings have trouble regulating the temperature in spaces.
-Do you need to crack a window during your studio event to keep the air flowing or bring in a second space heater to warm up the space.
+Do you need to crack a window during your studio event to keep the air flowing or bring in a second space heater to warm up the space?

-Scent: Burning candles is also a great way to add ambiance and a great smell in your space.
+Scent: Burning candles are also a great way to add ambiance and a great smell to your space.
 Always check with your building manager or lease to make sure you can burn candles in your space.
 If you can, think about what scents are pleasing rather than distracting.
 Incense can often be a bit overpowering and not everybody likes the scent.
-Consider using a small essential oil diffuser and use a light oil to freshen up your space if you can’t use candle.
+Consider using a small essential oil diffuser and use a light oil to freshen up your space if you can’t use candles.
 And also decide what scents you are using at different times of the year.
-Spruce is great during the holidays and bring about a festive feel!
+Spruce is great during the holidays and brings about a festive feel!

 Interactivity: Create memorable moments if you can in your space.
 Do you have something you can demonstrate?
 Is the story of your process fascinating?
 Is there a make-and-take project that you can offer?
 This doesn’t need to be big or costly, I have an art dispensing gumball machine at my studio which offers a fun and random way for visitors to buy button art from me.
 Getting ways for visitors to participate in a way that is fun builds a memory about you and your studio.
 The next time they want to tour local studios, your studio will be on the list of spaces to return.

 Cleaning: Look at your space from the visitor’s perspective.
-Do you have large piles of tools or papers sitting out.
-Clean up your space as much as you can without completely interrupting your work flow if you are currently working on something.
-You are having guests over so its best to tighty up and make it visually welcoming.
+Do you have large piles of tools or papers sitting out?
+Clean up your space as much as you can without completely interrupting your workflow if you are currently working on something.
+You are having guests over so it’s best to clean up and make it visually welcoming.
 You don’t need to go all “Extreme Makeover” on your studio but know that you are having visitors and you want to be a good host.